IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • Especially suitable for clinics that want to develop their outdoor area into an effective nature-based therapeutic setting aligned with their treatment focus, configured for the specific site and documented for reimbursement purposes.

-• If you have already established forest bathing, the Clinical Forest Therapy Path is the next consistent step – a clinical framework that systematically complements and professionalizes your existing offering.
+• If you have already established forest bathing, the Clinical Forest Therapy Pathway is the next consistent step – a clinical framework that systematically complements and professionalizes your existing offering.

 WHAT ARE FOREST BATHING, CLINICAL FOREST THERAPY AND THE CLINICAL FOREST THERAPY PATH?